w3c/wai-media-intro/source/accessible-media/transcript.html.erb.md

 A transcript is a textual version of a program's audio track.
 They have a wide variety of uses:

--   Users can quickly scan a transcript to learn about a video's subject matter prior to watching the video.
+-   Users can quickly scan a transcript to learn about a video- or audio-file's subject matter prior to watching or listening to the media.
 -   Transcripts can be easily searched.
 -   Transcripts can be printed or converted to braille, or can be read offline on any desktop or mobile device.